 (excerpt from the winter of rice and dal) I can pinpoint the moment when my dread of cooking abated, when I stopped saying the sentence “When my kids grow up and leave I am never cooking dinner again.”
 The meal that holds all the pressure-- from research that declares it as the most important family time … Continue reading Pudding Bridge

-Homemade granola is easy.
+Note: I have updated this recipe to eliminate processed sugar 5/18/2020 Homemade granola is easy.
 Line a cookie sheet with parchment.
-Preheat oven to 300 degrees F. In a large bowl mix a container of oats and a combination of nuts that you like.
-I use about a cup of sliced almonds and two handfuls of chopped pecans or walnuts or both.
-Sprinkle in about a half teaspoon … Continue reading Granola
+Preheat oven to 325 degrees F. In a large bowl mix a container of oats and a combination of nuts that you like.
+I use sliced almonds.
+Sprinkle in about a half teaspoon of … Continue reading Granola

 A slip of paper, “Peggy’s Chicken,” from early spring of 1995, landed on top of a faded index card detailing Great Grandma’s Taffy, circa 1950, on my wooden kitchen floor.
 I had accidentally knocked my recipe box off the counter as I made lunches for school.
 Thankfully the oak box remained intact unlike the … Continue reading How I Solved My Recipe Crisis